 Unless those growing costs are offset from a rental income, you will lose money on your homeownership.

-If you did not buy at a discount to market and paid the full market price, spent money on rehab and subsequent upgrades – you will lose money.
+You will lose money if you did not buy at a discount to market, paid the full market price, and spent money on rehab and subsequent upgrades.

 If you bought your property in a high-growth market, the chances are better than 50/50 that you will gain equity when you sell.